What Can You Do With a Master of Computer Science?

 Drive research and development at a biotechnology company, developing and testing the innovation that will safely and securely connect a patient’s vitals to a hospital’s database for instantaneous, life-saving health alerts.

 Transform financial security with blockchain technology

 Bolster the technology infrastructure and pioneer modern blockchain solutions for banking and financial services firms.

 What It Takes to Drive Innovation

 The single greatest skill any Computer Scientist needs is the ability to adapt and learn new things.
 Learning the "hot skill" of the moment–whether AI or Cybersecurity–may lead to that first job.
 However, it rarely leads to advancement.
 The Digital Tech landscape is rapidly changing, requiring agility and a commitment to constantly learning new programming skills and platforms.
-Those that have a deep understanding of computer science–computer systems, algorithmic models, cybersecurity–are those who thrive over the course of a long career.
+Those that have a deep understanding of computer science–computer systems, algorithmic models, cybersecurity, IT, automation, APIs, software engineering & development–are those who thrive over the course of a long career.

 A Master of Computer Science is one of the best ways to develop that core understanding of why things work the way they do, beyond a bachelor’s degree.
 In this era of rampant digital transformation, it’s important for industry professionals to be equipped with the proper education, advanced skills, and professional experience that enables them to work in an ever-evolving field.
 The key element of graduate education is asking questions to gain a deeper understanding of the material.
 That depth of understanding is what differentiates the strongest Computer Scientists who are changing the world.

-The MCS@Rice program is intentionally designed for working professionals to develop a broad and holistic understanding of many facets of computer science.
+The Online Master of Computer Science program offered at Rice University is intentionally designed for working professionals to develop a broad and holistic understanding of many facets of computer science.
 Learn more about the MCS@Rice Curriculum.